Want to learn new ways to make extra money?

 There are two main philosophies when it comes to making this choice, the “Debt Snowball Method” and the “Debt Avalanche Method.”

 Debt Snowball Method

 Remember making snowmen as a kid?
 You would start with a small snowball, then roll it along the ground, picking up more snow until you had a massive snowman belly.
 That’s the concept behind the debt snowball.

 With the debt snowball, you start by paying off your debt with the smallest balance, regardless of interest rate.
 While you pay off that debt, you make minimum payments on all the others.

 Why is it called the debt snowball?
-Because the amount you put towards principal (your balance) snowballs every month.
+Because the amount you put towards principle (your balance) snowballs every month.
 You keep putting the same amount of money towards your debts, even as you pay each one off, increasing the amount that goes towards principal over interest.

 Debt Avalanche Method

 The methodology of the debt avalanche is similar to the debt snowball, except with this method your goal is to minimize interest costs.
 No extra profits for those greedy creditors from you!